Power BI security white paper

 Paginated report definitions (.rdl) are stored in Power BI, and to publish and/or render a paginated report a user needs to authenticate and authorize in the same way as described in the Authentication to the Power BI Service section above.

-The Azure AD token obtained during the authentication is used to communicate directly from the browser to the Power BI Premium cluster.
+The Microsoft Entra token obtained during the authentication is used to communicate directly from the browser to the Power BI Premium cluster.

-In Premium Gen2, the Power BI service runtime provides an appropriately isolated execution environment for each report render.
-Unlike in Gen1, this includes cases where the reports being rendered belong to workspaces assigned to the same capacity.
+In Power BI Premium, the Power BI service runtime provides an appropriately isolated execution environment for each report render.
+This includes cases where the reports being rendered belong to workspaces assigned to the same capacity.

 In order to support features such as Bing maps, or calls to Azure Functions, the sandbox does have access to the internet.